8none1/zengge_lednetwf/readme.md

 #                                          81 1D 23 25 04 00 64 32 FF 00 02 00 30 B1
 #                                          81 1D 23 25 05 00 64 32 FF 00 02 00 30 B2
 ```

+Thanks to [bdraco](https://github.com/8none1/zengge_lednetwf/issues/1) for pointing me at the flux_led code which has the exact same status packets.